Good academic and disciplinary standing at Penn State

 [All students will be enrolled in PHYS 299 or SC 297 for 3 credits.

 Students can choose whether they would like to take this course as PHYS 299 or SC 297.
+There are no prerequisites for this course.
 This course deals with the issues of renewable resources and sustainable energy.
 Students will perform an objective analysis on each form of renewable energy to determine what is practical on a large scale, as well as on the scale of the individual homeowner.
 In many developing countries the deterioration of renewable natural resources and the resulting threat to human well-being is a major concern, so there will be a particular attention to the efficiency of each renewable source as well as what limitations exist in terms of extracting usable energy.